hueeylow/SQL/SQL_BuildDB.md

-# SQL Project Demo - Build a Database from Scatch
+# SQL Project Demo - Build a Database from Scratch
 Welcome to my SQL project demo on how to construct a database!

 In this showcase, I will walk you through on how to create a database for Housing Built-To-Order launch: